Finding Her Career Path in a New Country: Maria’s Story

 Thanks to Jenny and IMPACT Group’s CV professionals, I got to submit my application before it closed.
 With the revised CV and cover letter, I felt more confident when looking for suitable positions online.
 I had clarity on what I am good at and where I would like to contribute.
 I continued to apply for roles I found interesting and updated my LinkedIn profile to keep consistent with my CV.
 Although I didn’t pass the CV screening, I began to receive more and more approaches from external and internal recruiters.

-I started to feel that a well prepared CV and personal branding summary can draw more attention.
+I started to feel that a well-prepared CV and personal branding summary can draw more attention.
 This is a foundational step in job searching.
 Around two weeks later, I started to receive interview invitations.
 Jenny suggested I go through the various interview resources on myIMPACT, including webinars, articles, and potential questions.
 She was so nice that she prioritized some questions out of the list.
 We combed through my ideas for some tricky ones, which turned out to be very useful during the interview.
 Her encouragements on the day of the interview really meant a lot to me.
-I felt I was not doing this alone.
+I felt I was not alone on my career path.

 “I am more confident in my interviews.”